Citizenship (Amendment) Act, 2019

 The passage of the legislation caused large-scale protests in India.
 Assam and other northeastern states witnessed violent demonstrations against the bill over fears that granting Indian citizenship to refugees and immigrants will cause a loss of their "political rights, culture and land rights" and motivate further migration from Bangladesh.
 In other parts of India, protesters said that the bill discriminated against Muslims, and demanded that Indian citizenship be granted to Muslim refugees and immigrants as well.
 Major protests against the Act were held at some universities in India.
 Students at Aligarh Muslim University and Jamia Millia Islamia alleged brutal suppression by the police.
 The protests have led to the deaths of several protesters, injuries to both protesters and police officers, damage to public and private property, the detention of hundreds of people, and suspensions of local internet mobile phone connectivity in certain areas.
 Some states announced that they would not implement the Act.
 In response, the Union Home Ministry said that states lack the legal power to stop the implementation of the CAA.

+On 11 March 2024, the Ministry of Home Affairs officially announced the rules for the Citizenship Amendment Act, following Home Minister Amit Shah's announcement to notify them before the 2024 national elections.
+Subsequently, on May 15, 2024, the first set of 14 migrants received "Indian citizenship" certificates under the CAA in Delhi, initiating the process of granting nationality to migrant applicants, nearly two months after the notification of CAA rules.
+On the same day, over 350 migrants received Indian nationality digitally, under CAA, in other parts of the country.
+After getting Indian citizenship, many Hindu refugees from Pakistan expressed hope for a better future in India.

 Background

 Citizenship law

 The Indian Constitution implemented in 1950 guaranteed citizenship to all of the country's residents at the commencement of the constitution, and made no distinction on the basis of religion.
 In 1955, the Indian government passed the Citizenship Act, by which all people born in India subject to some limitations were accorded citizenship.
 The Act also provided two means for foreigners to acquire Indian citizenship.
 People from "undivided India" were given a means of registration after seven years of residency in India.
 Those from other countries were given a means of naturalisation after twelve years of residency in India.
-Political developments in the 1980s, particularly those related to the violent Assam movement against migrants from Bangladesh, triggered revisions to the Citizenship Act of 1955.
+Political developments in the 1980s, particularly those related to the violent Assam movement against migrants from Bangladesh, triggered revisions to the Citizenship Act.
 The Act was first amended in 1985 after the Assam Accord signed by Rajiv Gandhi government, granting citizenship to all Bangladeshi migrants that arrived before 1971 subject to some provisos.
 The government also agreed to identify all migrants that arrived afterwards, remove their names from the electoral rolls, and expel them from the country.